secretstartups/handbook/values/index.html.md

 Therefore, a category of information is **public** unless there is a reason for it not to be.

 When information is not public, it may also be treated as limited access, only shared with certain GitLab roles, teams, or team members due to privacy considerations, contractual obligation, or other reasons that the author or DRI can specify.
-Certain kinds of information default to limited access, including details about employees or customers who did not give permission to share the information.
+Certain kinds of information default to limited access, including details about team members or customers who did not give permission to share the information.

 We document what is [not public by default](/handbook/communication/#not-public) on our communication page.